hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_1.content.md

 <!--font:Montserrat-->

-# AInauts: AI and Human Physiology Intersection
+# AInauts: AI and Physiology Intersection

 Welcome to AInauts, where we push the boundaries of scientific exploration by studying the effects of artificial intelligence on the human body.
 Our team of experts conducts experiments in a zero-gravity chamber, simulating conditions that astronauts experience in space.